MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_01_ManageUserRoles.md

 #### Task 2 - Bulk addition of users using PowerShell

 1. Open PowerShell as an administrator.
 This can be done by searching for PowerShell in Windows and choosing Run as administrator.
+# RobertS --> In the Skillable platform I get Windows PowerShell, Windows PowerShell ISE, and PowerShell 7 to launch.
+I am pretty sure you want Windows PowerShell, but think we should be specific.

 1. You will need to add the Azure AD PowerShell module, if you have not used it before.
 Run the command: Install-Module AzureAD.
 When prompted, select “Y” to continue.

     ```
     Install-Module Azure AD
     ```
+# RobertS --> I think you wanted AzureAD without a " " like the line below.

 1. Confirm that the module installed correctly by running the command: